gmarcha/ent-goswagger-app/docs/swagger.md

 GET /v2/auth/login
 ```

-Login a user for test purpose.
+Login a user with redirection.

 #### All responses
 | Code | Status | Description | Has headers | Schema |